dwov/IoT_temperature_monitor/README.md

 Here is my spaghetti of a development board and all the little things connected.

 # Chosen platform
-Describe your choice of platform.
-If you have tried different platforms it can be good to provide a comparison.

-Is your platform based on a local installation or a cloud?
-Do you plan to use a paid subscription or a free?
-Describe the different alternatives on going forward if you want to scale your idea.

-- Describe platform in terms of functionality
-- *Explain and elaborate what made you choose this platform
-#

 I started the project with my mind set on running everything of my TrueNAS server at my apartmnent.
 But since it's the summer, I am staying elsewhere and thus I initially went for Adafruit IO as my MQTT broker and visual provider.

 While Adafruit was both easy to use and setup I felt that I wanted to challenge myself a little more but also increase privacy and security, so I went for a local installation with a plan for the future to implement this at my home when autumn comes around the corner.
 I went for the MQTT platform from Mosquitto for packet transportation and Node-RED as my visualization.
 Compared to Adafruit I have so much more freedom and customizability with with Node-RED both in terms of functionality and looks.